IPAW 2020 Preprint: Efficient Computation of Provenance for Query Result Exploration: Evaluation

 We considered all the TPC-H queries as given in~\cite{Web:Jia:09} except for the ones with outer joins (as we do not consider outer joins in this paper).
 Of the 22 TPC-H queries, the queries with outer joins are Q13, Q21, Q22, and these were not considered. $Q19$ has $or$ in its predicate, which can be rewritten as a union.
 However, we considered the $or$ predicate as a single predicate without breaking it into a union of multiple rules.
 For 7 out of these 19 queries, O1 results in provenance retrieval queries with fewer joins than the ones in W. They were Q2, Q3, Q7, Q10, Q11, Q15 and Q18.
 In other words, Algorithm~\ref{alg:singleRule} was useful for around 36.84\% of the TPC-H queries.

-\subsection{Usefulness of Materialization}
+\subsection{Usefulness of materialization}

-We now studied the cost and benefits of materialization.
-For this, we again considered $Q18$ from~\cite{Web:Jia:09}.
-We compared the time to compute the original query results (OQ) and the time to compute the provenance of the four tables for the four approaches: O1, W, G and O2.
-For O2, our hybrid approach materialized the key for the \begin{bt}LineItem\end{bt} table in the inner block.
+For $Q18$~\cite{Web:Jia:09}, we compared the time to compute the original query results (OQ) and the time to compute the provenance of the four tables for the four approaches: O1, W, G and O2.
+The materialized view \begin{bt}RK\end{bt} in O2 included the key for the \begin{bt}LineItem\end{bt} table in the inner block.
 The results are shown in Table~\ref{table:exp2}.

-There are several points worth observing.
-When we compare our hybrid approach with materialization (O2) and the eager approach corresponding to~\cite{TPC:GMA:13} (G), we see that O2 outperforms G in all cases.
+There are several points worth observing in Table~\ref{table:exp2}.
 We typically expect O2 to outperform G in computing the results of the original user query.
-This is because G maintains all the columns of every base table in the materialized view, whereas O2 maintains only some key columns in the materialized view - in this case, only one addition column $linenum2$ is added to the columns in $R$.
-The performance impact of this is significant as G takes about 420 times the time taken by our approach to compute the results of the original user query.
+This is because G maintains all the columns of every base table in the materialized view, whereas O2 maintains only some key columns in the materialized view - in this case, the materialized view consists of the columns in $R$ and only one addition column $linenum2$.
+The performance impact of this is significant as G takes about 420 times the time taken by O2 to compute the results of the original user query.
 Actually the time taken by G is about 5700 seconds, which is likely to be unacceptable.
-On the other hand, O2 takes about 2.7 times the time taken by our approach without materialization (O1) for computing the results of the original user query.
-We drilled deeper to find out for O2, whether the materialization of \begin{bt}RK\end{bt} was taking much time or computing the results of the original user query from the materialized view \begin{bt}RK\end{bt}.
-We actually found that computing the results from the materialized view \begin{bt}RK\end{bt} took about 0.39 milliseconds for O2 and about 3.07 milliseconds for G.
+On the other hand, O2 takes about 2.7 times the time taken by O1 for computing the results of the original user query.
+Drilling down further, we found that computing the results from the materialized view \begin{bt}RK\end{bt} took about 0.39 milliseconds for O2 and about 3.07 milliseconds for G (Table~\ref{table:exp3}{\bf (b)}).